Web Services Overview

 Concurrent connections and timeouts

-Intacct limits the number of concurrent connections to the gateway by tenant (company ID).
-A typical tenant defaults to two slots, but this can vary based on the level of service and contractual terms.
-If an API request arrives before a slot is available, it is held for 30 seconds.
-If a slot does not become available in that time, an error is returned explaining that too many operations are running.
+Sage Intacct limits the number of concurrent connections to the gateway by tenant (company ID).
+A typical tenant defaults to two connections, but this can vary based on the level of service and contractual terms.
+If an API request arrives when all available connections are in use, it is held for 30 seconds.
+If a connection does not become available in that time, an error is returned explaining that too many operations are running.

 - Limit querying to fewer than 1000 records and paginate the results, even when using